smartcontractkit/chainlink-testing-framework/tools/gotestloghelper/README.md

     -tlogprefix: Set to true to remove the Go test log prefix.
 Default: false
     -json: Set to true to enable parsing the input from a go test -json output.
 Default: false
+    -hidepassingtests: Set to true to hide passing tests, only compatible when used with -json.
-    -onlyerrors: Set to true to only print tests that failed.
-Note: Not compatible without -json.
+    -hidepassinglogs: Set to true to hide passing test logs but not the tests themselves, only compatible when used with -json.
 Default: false
-    -showpassingtests: Show passing tests but not their logs, only compatible when used with -onlyerrors.
-Default: false
     -color: Set to true to enable color output.
 Default: false
     -ci: Set to true to enable CI mode, which prints out logs with groupings when combined with -json.
 Default: false
     -singlepackage: Set to true if the Go test output is from a single package only.
 This prints tests out as they finish instead of waiting for the package to finish.
 Default: false
     -errorattoplength: If the error message doesn't appear before this many lines, it will be printed at the top of the test output as well.
 Set to 0 to disable.
 Only works with -ci.
 Default: 100

+    Deprecated:
+    -onlyerrors: Now this sets -hidepassingtests to true.
+Set to true to only print tests that failed.
+Note: Only compatible with -json.
+Default: false

 ## Examples